-The neurocognitive tests are categorized into two blocks, A and B. The full battery, blocks A and B, will be administered at Visits 9, 11.
-The order of test administration is as follows: Block A: ESU, MMSE, NCS tests [DWR (exposure), DSS, DWR (recall), Incidental Learning, FAS, Animal Naming] followed by Block B [Logical Memory I, Digit Span (backwards), Trails A, Trails B, Boston Naming Test, and Logical Memory II].
+For the full battery (Visit 9 only), the order of test administration is as follows: ESU, MME(E/O), NCS tests [DWR (exposure), DSS, DWR (recall), Incidental Learning, Word Fluency (FAS), Animal Naming] followed by Block B [Logical Memory I, Digit Span (backwards), Trails A, Trails B, Boston Naming Test, and Logical Memory II].
 A brief description of each measure is provided in Manual 17.
 A list of the test materials and detailed testing procedures including scoring are found in the NCS QxQ instructions.

-To minimize the influence of fatigue on the test results the cognitive battery, conduct these tests early in the participant's visit.
-A trained examiner administers the cognitive function tests in a fixed order, one right after the other, during a single session in a guiet room.
+To minimize the influence of fatigue on the cognitive test results, conduct these tests early in the participant's visit.
+A trained examiner administers the cognitive function tests in a fixed order, one right after the other, during a single session in a quiet room.
 The tests are administered following the instructions printed on the Neurocognitive Test Battery Packet and NCS question-by-question (QxQ) instructions.
 Responses are recorded on the paper test packet by the examiner or by the participant and kept in the participant's folder.
 Test results are tabulated by the examiner after the participant has completed the tests and left the room.
 Test results are summarized on the Neurocognitive Summary Score Form and entered into CDART.
 Selection for Stage 2 is determined by the CC.
-There will be a modest delay between study start and the availability of the Participant Selection Stage 2 report based on the time it takes to collect ~100 complete, guery-free neurocognitive tests (see details in Manual 17 for justification).
+There will be a modest delay between study start and the availability of the Participant Selection Stage 2 report based on the time it takes to collect ~100 complete, query-free neurocognitive tests (see details in Manual 17 for justification).
 Once the selection is established, the Participant Selection for Stage 2 Report in CDART returns the Participant IDs who should be contacted for Stage 2 data collection (NPI, CDI, CDS).
 After the initial delay from study start, the participant's selection status is updated in the database on the Wednesday following neurocognitive testing (the CC retrieves the database each Wednesday).